Adobe Mountain Desert Park: The Maricopa Live Steamers (MLS)

 The Maricopa Live Steamers organization (MLS) is the oldest of its kind in Arizona.
 MLS currently owns multiple 7 1/2" gauge train engines, around 50 riding cars, and 20 other cars.
 From 1996 through 1999, MLS created three miles of track which was placed outside the Sahuaro Central museum.
 A loop of the track was built around the museum in 1998.
 As of 2022, MLS has more than 18 miles of 7 1/2" gauge tracks plus 1500 feet of 4 3/4" track.
-MLS provides free train rides on Sundays during the months of September through May.
+MLS provides free train rides on Sundays during the months of October through April (As of 2019).
 The train rides begin in Adobe Station and run through the rugged desert.
-There are working block signals, many bridges, trestles, and a tunnel.
+There are 6 routes, although typically only up to 4 are used for the public train rides due to the length of the rides.
+There are working block signals, many bridges, trestles, and Teeny Tiny Tunnel.
+In 2012 Shelby's Junior Engineer School began operation in Adobe Train Station, where children of all ages can operate an electric powered 1.5" scale model of a diesel switcher loco.
 MLS's Arizona Western Railroad is one of the largest miniature railroad setup of its kind in the United States.
 MLS also created an old 1890 western themed town with false fronts on their storage units.